 Since we first saw this unit back in 2012, virtually every other rival has developed its own downsized three cylinder 1.0 or 1.2-litre petrol turbo engine to try and compete.
 This Ford powerplant still feels a cut above most of them though.

 Certain realities exist in the supermini market.
 The additional cost of diesel engines rarely makes them big sellers, so this is where the state of the art in petrol engines is often played out.
 For some years now, Ford's 1.0-litre Ecoboost three-cylinder unit has been in the box seat in this regard.
-It's now available in a top 140PS variant as well as the usual 100 and 125PS guises.
+It's also available in a top 140PS variant as well as the usual 100 and 125PS guises.
+And can be had with mHEV mild hybrid tech.
 Either way, it's pretty vivid.
 In 100PS form, 62mph from rest takes 10.5s en route to 113mph.
 In the 125PS model, those figures improve to 9.9s and 121mph, while with the 140PS derivative, you're looking at 9s and 125mph.

 The Fiesta has long been one of the very best superminis to drive.
 This new generation model is 15% stiffer than before and both front and rear track measurements are wider.
 The engineers tell us that the chassis now offers 10% more cornering grip, supported by Electronic Torque Vectoring Control, which enhances the driving experience by applying a small amount of braking to inside wheels to assist traction and stability when cornering.
 Braking distances at 62mph are reduced by more than 8%.
 There are freshly developed five and six-speed manual gearboxes.
 And rear disc brakes feature on models with engines developing more than 100PS.